- Reference Examples

 Owner/Founder AUDACITY Career Consulting

 The key to an effective employment recommendation is specificity.
-When asking your former employer for a letter of recommendation be sure to provide specific examples of your work accomplishments while in that particular role, and reminders of positive feedback regarding your relevant skills and experience to be included in the recommendation.
+When requesting a letter from your former employer, provide clear examples of your accomplishments and remind them of your strengths relevant to the new role.

 References